sjpozzuoli/Daves_Eagles/README.md

 ## Third Segment Rubric
 ### This Week: "Plug It In"

+### Elements of Github:
+Cohesive, structured outline of the project
+(this may include images, but should be easy to follow and digest) ✓ Link to Google Slides draft presentation
+Note: The descriptions and explanations required in all other project deliverables should also be in your README.md as part of your outline, unless otherwise noted.

 *Connect your final database to your model, continue to train your model, and create your dashboard presentation.*

 ### Machine Learning Model 1 - Unsupervised Clustering with KMeans